Linda Crampton is an experienced teacher who enjoys reading and creative writing. She likes classical literature, fantasy, myth, and poetry.

 Writing challenges can be fun.
 Participating in a challenge provides more benefits than just enjoyment, however.
 It's an educational experience.
 A challenge can push the writer into areas that they haven't experienced before and enable them to explore new skills that they might want to investigate further.
 The experience can improve the writer's ability, even if they aren't completely happy with the composition that they created for the challenge.

 A writing prompt could be considered a subcategory of the writing challenge.
 A sentence, phrase, question, picture, or other prompt is presented and the writer is asked to respond with a composition.
 Multiple websites provide free writing prompts.
 I find some more stimulating than others, but I think it's good practice to try to respond even to prompts that seem uninteresting.
-They can all provide exercise for the brain.
+They can all provide exercise for the brain, which can be very helpful for writers.
 Prompting new ideas and enabling writers to practice new skills are important outcomes of any writing challenge.

 © 2019 Linda Crampton